Young, diverse and growing workforce

 Workforce of the future

-Alberta is home to over 98,000 tech workers.
+Alberta is home to almost 100,000 tech workers.
 That number keeps growing thanks to the province’s excellent post-secondary institutions.

 Over 9,000 students graduate from STEM programs annually and Alberta’s post-secondary institutions are the third largest suppliers of STEM graduates in the country.